containers/podman/docs/source/markdown/podman-create.1.md

 devices are only accessible by the rootless user's group, this flag tells the OCI runtime to pass the group access into the container.
 Currently only available with the `crun` OCI runtime.
 Note: `keep-groups` is exclusive, you cannot add any other groups with this flag.
-(Not available for remote commands)
+(Not available for remote commands, including Mac and Windows (excluding WSL2) machines)

 #### **--health-cmd**=*"command"* | *'["command", "arg1", ...]'*